anickacodes/AL-FrontEndWeb-Dev-Project/README.md

 *STRETCH GOALS*

-css transition appears on home page load
+-css transition appears on home page load

 `Add a button or icon to the error that displays when a form is incorrectly filled out.
 When this button or icon is clicked, the error is removed from the page.`
-Does alert() count ?
+-Does alert() count ?

  ... this is in progress